- Amy Arbreton Evaluation Officer, William & Flora Hewlett Foundation

 - David Devlin-Foltz, Vice President, Impact Assessment, The Aspen Institute

 David Shorr is a strategic thinker and seasoned advocate who enjoys helping organizations that work in policy arenas such as Congress.
-David draws on extensive experience shaping debate and decisions in settings ranging from high-level diplomacy and presidential politics to local land-use.
-Recent clients have asked David to: check the overall health of a major Washington think tank; gauge the performance of two grantees working to improve bipartisan cooperation in Congress; and conduct an 'evaluate the evaluators' review of one of the pioneers in the evaluation of advocacy and policy change.
-Most recently he evaluated Ford Foundation grantee TechCongress, looking at their first three classes of Congressional Innovation Fellows.
-Previously David served in senior roles for some of the policy community's leading philanthropies, think tanks, and advocacy groups: the William & Flora Hewlett Foundation, Stanley Foundation, Human Rights First, Refugees International, Search for Common Ground, British American Security Information Council, Arms Control Association, and Physicians for Social Responsibility.
+In his evaluation consulting practice, David draws on extensive experience shaping debate and decisions in settings ranging from high-level diplomacy and presidential politics to local land-use.
+David has gauged the performance of Hewlett Foundation grantees working to improve bipartisan cooperation in Congress and served as outside evaluator for three internal reviews Aspen Institute programs—including its pioneer program in the evaluation of advocacy and policy change.
+Most recently he evaluated Ford Foundation grantee TechCongress' fellowship program and helped revamp the internal evaluation systems for the Andrew Goodman Foundation's Vote Everywhere program.
+Previously David served in senior roles for some of the policy community's leading philanthropies, think tanks, and advocacy groups: the William & Flora Hewlett Foundation, Stanley Foundation, Human Rights First, Refugees International, Search for Common Ground, British American Security Information Council, Arms Control Association, Physicians for Social Responsibility, and NY Public Interest Research Group.